To the beating heart of the story: Susan Sanford Blades in conversation with 2011 Far Horizons Award for Fiction winner Zoey Leigh Peterson

 Read this interview on our website.

-Aesthetic Frottage: Patrick Grace in Conversation with Matthew Tierney
+Aesthetic Frottage: PJ Grace in Conversation with Matthew Tierney

 PG: Congratulations on winning this year’s P. K. Page Founders’ Award for your poem, “Re the Individual Being”.
 Judge Barry Dempster called it “a risk of a poem written with hurtling grace,” and I would have to agree.
 There’s an interesting fusion of scientific nomenclature with poetic cores of musicality—a melding of two generally separate worlds.
 How does science influence your poetry?
 At what extent do your other poems deal with this same fusion?